2 Summary of material accounting policy information

 The financial statements are prepared on Historical Cost basis except financial assets and liabilities that are measured at fair value (Refer accounting policy regarding Financial Instruments).
 The accounting policies not specifically referred to otherwise, are consistent and in consonance with generally accepted accounting principles.
 All income and expenditure are being accounted for on accrual basis.

 These financial statements are presented in Indian Rupees (INR), which is the Company’s functional currency.
-All financial information presented in INR have been shown in lakhs and rounded off to the nearest thousand and have been expressed in terms of decimals of thousands.
+All financial information presented in INR have been rounded off to nearest lakhs as per requirements of schedule III of Companies Act, 2013 except when otherwise indicated.

-In preparing Company's financial statements in conformity with Ind AS, management is required to make estimates and assumptions that affect the reported amount of assets and liabilities and the disclosure of contingent liabilities at the date of the financial statements and reported amount of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with Ind AS, management is required to make estimates, judgements and assumptions that affect the reported amount of assets and liabilities and the disclosure of contingent liabilities at the date of the financial statements and reported amount of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Estimates and underlying assumption are renewed at each balance sheet date.
 Any revision to accounting estimates is recognized in the period in which the same is determined.

 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Company based its assumptions and estimates on parameters available when these financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions as and when they occur.